The Delray Recovery Center Addiction Recovery Guide

 Legal problems are also a common reason for entering a drug treatment program.

 Drugs such as heroin and cocaine are generally illegal to take under any circumstances.
-Many other drugs are legal to take with a prescription, but an addiction typically requires the user to commit a crime in order to obtain a sufficient quantity of the drug.
+Many other drugs are legal to take with a prescription, but an addiction typically requires the individual to commit a crime in order to obtain a sufficient quantity of the drug.
 This may involve forging prescriptions, doctor shopping and outright theft.
 In addition, drug-related behavior such as driving under the influence is generally illegal.

 Courts in the United States are increasingly more willing to explore alternative sentencing in cases involving drug use.
 However, this practice has also led to successful lawsuits on behalf of defendants who were sentenced to rehabilitation.
 These lawsuits generally have the greatest merit when the specific rehabilitation program has a religious basis such as Alcoholics Anonymous.
 Some courts have ruled that sentencing a defendant to this type of program violates the part of the First Amendment of the U. S. Constitution that deals with the separation of church and state.